Sleep for Science

 back to top

-• Scientific Conference: SLEEP 2024, the 38th Annual Conference of the Associated Professional Sleep Societies (APSS): June 1-5 in Houston, TX.
+• Scientific Conference: SLEEP 2025, the 39th Annual Conference of the Associated Professional Sleep Societies (APSS): June 7-11 in Seattle, WA.
 Apprentices are expected to join the Sleep Research Society (cost = $10 as trainee members) as soon as possible after accepting admission to the apprenticeship program.
-Attendance at the scientific meeting in Houston, TX is part of the apprenticeship experience; registration and transportation for the conference are provided.
+Preparation for and attendance at the scientific meeting in Seattle, WA is part of the apprenticeship experience; registration and transportation for the conference are provided.

 • Research Projects in the Lab: Trainees will be engaged in laboratory research projects.
-They will work primarily on projects in the sleep lab and with ambulatory set ups in families’ homes.
+They will work primarily on projects in the sleep lab.
 Projects described above provide assorted opportunities to engage in sleep and circadian rhythms research in human participants.
 The challenging nature of human sleep and biological rhythms research requires apprentices to devote the summer entirely to this academic research experience and not have other jobs or course work.

 • Academic Exercise: Each trainee completes library research on a sleep/circadian related topic of their choosing with mentorship from faculty and fellows.
-Apprentices provide an overview of this research with a poster and a brief oral presentation at the end-of-summer colloquium (August 18-20).
-Your commitment to the program extends through this retreat/colloquium.
+Apprentices provide an overview of this research with a poster and a brief oral presentation at the end-of-summer colloquium (August 17-19).
+Commitment to the program extends through this retreat/colloquium.

 • Retreat/Colloquium: Scientists early in their research careers attend the retreat/colloquium to describe their career paths and their scientific research.
 The retreat/colloquium also includes presentations by research project leaders supported by the COBRE Center and by summer apprentices.